 Maps have been developed for years that show ownership lines for all real estate.
 These GIS maps are stored digitally using software from ESRI, the industry leader of geographic software.
-Aerial photographs (aka-Pictometry) of the county were flown in January, 2020, which show excellent detail of land and improvements as of that date.
-Also, change detection software flags those parcels that have changed since the 2018 flight.
+Aerial photographs of the county are flown annually, which show excellent detail of land and improvements as of that date.
+Also, change detection software flags those parcels that have changed from previous aerial photographs.
 The maps are available to the appraisal district staff on their computer desktops, the district website (parkercad.org), and to the general public in the public access area of the district.